 Public Transportation Safety

-- While waiting for a bus, stand near others who are waiting and away from the curb.
+- While waiting for a bus, stand near others waiting and away from the curb.

-- If the immediate area is deserted or in darkness, stand near an occupied building or in a lighted area until transportation arrives.
+- If the immediate area is deserted or dark, stand near an occupied building or in a lighted area until transportation arrives.

-- Know the bus or train schedule ahead of time so you aren't forced to wait longer than necessary.
+- Know the bus or train schedule ahead of time so your wait is shorter.

 - Don't open your purse or wallet while boarding the bus.
 Have your pass or money in your hand.

-- If the coach is empty or nearly empty, sit as far up front and as close to the driver as possible.
+- If the coach is empty or nearly empty, sit as far up front and close to the driver.

-- If someone begins to bother you, get up and notify the driver immediately.
+- If someone begins to bother you, notify the driver immediately.

 - Don't sleep or become too involved with reading while traveling.

-- Carry your wallet inside your coat or in a front pocket.
+- Carry your wallet inside your coat or front pocket.
 A comb, placed horizontally in the fold of your wallet, will alert you if someone tries to remove it from your pocket.